helenaboing/pns-docs/user-guide.md

 ### Prerequisites

-1. A Web3 wallet (like MetaMask)
+1. A Web3 wallet (MetaMask recommended)
 2. Some test tokens (WND) on the Westend Asset Hub testnet
-3. Basic understanding of blockchain concepts

 ### Connecting Your Wallet

+For the best experience and compatibility, we recommend using MetaMask on Google Chrome.
+Other wallet options (such as Rainbow, Coinbase Wallet, or WalletConnect) may appear as options in the interface, but we have only tested MetaMask and cannot guarantee that the others will work correctly at this time.

+Follow these steps to connect MetaMask:

+1. **Install Google Chrome**
+   - Make sure you are using the Google Chrome browser on your computer

+2. **Add MetaMask Extension**
+   - Go to the MetaMask website and click "Download"
+   - Select "Chrome" and follow the instructions to add MetaMask to your browser extensions
+   - Once installed, you'll see the MetaMask fox icon 🦊 in your browser's extension bar

+3. **Set Up or Import a Wallet**
+   - Click the MetaMask icon 🦊
+   - Follow the prompts to create a new wallet or import an existing one using your seed phrase
+   - Set a secure password for your wallet

+4. **Connect MetaMask to PNS**
-1. Visit the PNS website
+   - Visit the PNS web app
-2. Click the "Connect Wallet" button
+   - Click the "Connect Wallet" button
-3. Select your preferred wallet
+   - When prompted, select MetaMask
-4. Approve the connection request
+   - Approve the connection in the MetaMask popup

 ## Managing Your Names

-### Registering a Name
+### Registering and Setting Up Your Name

-1. Navigate to the "Register" page
+#### Step 1: Choose and Register Your Name

-2. Enter your desired name (e.g., "myname.pns")
+1. Choose your desired name (e.g., "myname.dot")
-3. Check name availability
+2. Check name availability
-4. Click "Register"
+3. Click "Get (myname) now! 🚀"
-5. Approve the transaction in your wallet
+4. Approve the transaction in your wallet
-6. Wait for confirmation
+5. Wait for confirmation

-### Domain Name Rules
+#### Step 2: Set Up Your Profile

+After registration, you can customize your profile.
+Each update requires a gas fee transaction, so it's best to add all information at once.

+1. Search your profile name
+2. Click "View profile"
+3. Click the edit icon ✏️
+4. Fill in your profile information:
+   - Display name 👤
+   - Description 📝
+   - Email address 📧
+   - Website 🌐
+   - Twitter 🐦
+   - Telegram 📱
+   - Discord 💬
+   - Profile Image URL 🖼️
+5. Click "Save Changes"
+6. Approve the gas fee transaction in your wallet

+Note: You don't need to share all information - you can choose which details to make public.
+Each update will require a separate gas fee transaction.

+#### Name Requirements

-When creating a domain name, please follow the guidelines below to ensure your name is valid and accepted by the system.
+When creating a domain name, please follow these guidelines:

-#### ✅ Allowed Characters
+##### ✅ Allowed Characters

 - **Latin alphabet letters** (A–Z, a–z)
 - **Numbers** (0–9)

-#### ❌ Not Allowed
+##### ❌ Not Allowed

 - **Spaces** (e.g., `helena boing` is invalid)
 - **Emojis** (e.g., `🌟helena` is invalid)
 - **Dots between words** (e.g., `helena.boing` is invalid)

-#### ✅ Valid Examples
+##### ✅ Valid Examples

-- `helena`
-- `helena123`
+- `helena123.dot`
 - `helena.dot`
 - `helena.jam`

+##### Name Length Requirements

+- Names must be at least 3 characters long
-Only single names or names with **approved suffixes** like `.dot` and `.jam` are accepted.
+- Only names with **approved suffixes** like `.dot` and `.jam` are accepted

-### Viewing Your Names

-1. Go to the "My Names" section
-2. View all names registered to your address
-3. See registration date and expiration
-4. Check current resolver settings

-### Updating Name Records

-#### Setting an Address

-1. Select your name from "My Names"
-2. Go to the "Records" tab
-3. Enter the address you want to associate
-4. Click "Update"
-5. Approve the transaction

-#### Setting Other Records

-1. Navigate to the "Records" tab
-2. Choose the record type
-3. Enter the record value
-4. Save changes
-5. Approve the transaction

 ### Transferring Names

-1. Select the name you want to transfer
+1. Click the transfer icon (user pen)
-2. Click "Transfer"
-3. Enter the recipient's address
+2. Enter the recipient's address
-4. Confirm the transfer
+3. Confirm the transfer
-5. Approve the transaction
+4. Approve the transaction

-## Name Resolution

-### Resolving Names to Addresses

-1. Go to the "Resolve" page
-2. Enter the PNS name
-3. View the associated address
-4. Copy the address if needed

-### Reverse Resolution

-1. Enter an address in the search bar
-2. View any associated PNS names
-3. See primary name if set

 ## Security